 8. The hooting all the time

 Vietnam is very guilty of noise pollution.
-They enjoy using their cars and scooter hooters, but we fully understand why they need to this.
+They enjoy using their cars and scooter hooters, but we fully understand why they need to do this.
 There isn’t a lot of people that follow the road rules, and this is just their way of keeping themself safe by warning other drivers that they are there.
 But if you aren’t the one on the scooter, it will drive you crazy.

-Overall, we will have to say that you will be fairly safe, but your belongings not so much.
+Overall, we will have to say that you will be fairly safe, but your belongings are not so much.
 Unfortunately, these are the reasons why Vietnam is our least favourite Southeast Asian country.
 Just remember, if you mix with bad people then bad things will happen to you, but it’s like that in many countries.
 So stay aware and stay alerted and you will be fine.
 Vietnam is a beautiful country with some of the most beautiful things you will ever see, so don’t let an unpleasant person ruin your experience.
 This list is some of the things we wish we knew before we went and we hope that by giving you this information we can make your visit to Vietnam even more amazing.

 ❥Also Read: 6 Ways to Beat the Heat While Traveling